 - David Geffen School of Medicine at UCLA

 - University of Massachusetts Medical School

 Site leaders at each institution also serve, or have served, as site leaders for the Passing the Torch: Fostering Medical Humanism Through Faculty Role Models ongoing faculty development project.

-The development of the Faculty Fellowship for Leaders in Collaborative and Humanistic Interprofessional Education is modeled after the successful Boston Children’s Hospital /Harvard Medical School’s Faculty Education Fellowship in Medical Humanism and Professionalism which has 21 current and past Faculty Education Fellows.
+The development of the Faculty Fellowship for Leaders in Collaborative and Humanistic Interprofessional Education is modeled after the successful Boston Children’s Hospital / Harvard Medical School’s Faculty Education Fellowship in Medical Humanism and Professionalism which has had 21 current and past Faculty Education Fellows to date.
 For more information about that fellowship, please see: http://ipepweb.org/the-faculty-education-fellowship-in-medical-humanism-and-professionalism.

 Research Component: As the curriculum is part of a national multi-site project, fellows will participate in evaluation of the curricula by completing several short surveys and reflecting on their learning over the course of the fellowship.

 Tuition: $1,000.
 We anticipate most participants will receive support from their departments and/or can utilize conference, departmental, or personal professional development funds.

 Certificates will be provided to those completing the fellowship.
 We are hoping to be able to offer continuing education credits.